 - Strategic Planning is focused on the resources a company will spend and is, therefore, more comfortable to control, but may not lead to a competitive outcome.

-- Martin uses the example of Southwest Airlines, which had a strategy for winning by being a more convenient and affordable alternative to Greyhound, while other airlines were focused on planning routes and other resources.
+- Martin uses the example of Southwest Airlines, which had a strategy for winning by being a more convenient and affordable alternative to Greyhound.
+At the same time, other airlines were focused on planning routes and other resources.

-- The video emphasizes the importance of focusing on the outcome and the customers, rather than just the resources and activities, to have a successful strategy.
+- The video emphasizes the importance of focusing on the outcome and the customers, rather than just the resources and activities, for a successful strategy.

-- A company must have a strategy in place and not just rely on planning to succeed.
+- A company must have a strategy and not rely on planning to succeed.

 There are several key steps that organizations can take when developing a strategy and transferring it into a strategic plan: